apollosolutions/simple-auth-directive/README.md

 ## Installation

-This package is not published npm.
+This package is NOT published npm.
 It is only available as a direct installation from GitHub.

 ```bash
 npm i github:apollosolutions/simple-auth-directive